jarekbird/agents/Software Developer Branch.md

 Before proceeding, you must:

-- **For code writing tasks: Verify the required operation succeeded without errors AND produced the expected artifacts** (e.g., `node_modules` created, packages installed, build completed, migrations applied, files created, directories created, etc.)
+- **For code writing tasks: Verify the required operation succeeded without errors AND produced the expected artifacts** (e.g., dependencies installed, build completed, migrations applied, files created, directories created, etc.)
 - **Run automated tests to verify all functionality (including server endpoints)** - This is mandatory between each task/commit
 - Ensure all existing tests still pass
 - Check for linting errors and fix them